This guide covers set up the SensorNode Bluetooth® and pairing with a DM device.

-Note: It is very important to use 1.5V Lithium, or 3.6V Lithium thionyl chloride (LTC) AA batteries.
+Note: It is very important to use 1.5V Lithium.
 If you use normal Alkaline AA batteries then they will only operate for about 50% of their useful life.

 Once any wiring is done (see below) and batteries are installed, all that remains is to seal the housing.
 Seal the device carefully to achieve the IP-67 rating.
 Ensure that the clear silicon seal is in good condition, is lying flat, and is not fouled by any plastic debris or other material.